tkcharles/academic-kickstart/content/authors/admin/_index.md

 ---

 Tessa Charles is a lecturer of accelerator physicist.
-Her research interest include nonlinear dynamics and beam optics design in particle accelerators.
+Her research interests include nonlinear dynamics and beam optics design in particle accelerators.
 In particular, this includes: beam optics design, Coherent Synchrotron Radiation (CSR) cancellation techniques, particle trajectory caustics (relating to bunching dynamics, current spikes formation and